jasonpilz/go-cli/README.md

 See the [github docs](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template)
 For more info.

-After creating a new project from this template, some customization will be required.
+After generating a new project or repo from this template, some customization will be required.
+These items include:

-To aid in identifying and locating these items, comments including the words `TEMPLATE_TODO` have been added to the codebase.
+1. `TEMPLATE_TODO` - To aid in identifying and locating these items, comments including the words `TEMPLATE_TODO` have been added to the codebase.
 Using your editor of choice, search/grep for this tag and make adjustments as indicated by comments at those locations.
 These comments can then be deleted if desired.
+2. `README.md` - Requires customization, including removal of this section and the main heading.
+3. `go.mod` and `go.sum` - [go modules](https://github.com/golang/go/wiki/Modules)
+are used for denpendency management.
+Delete the existing `go.*` files and run `go mod init` and `go mod tidy`.

-### Releasing
+## Releasing

 > This project follows [semantic versioning](semver.org).